raissa-k/myPetPal/README.md

 - Add monthly calendar view for tasks color-coded for each pet and/or type of task
 - Increase accessibility by adjusting color contrast, ensuring that all buttons have names & titles, etc.
 - Enable marking tasks complete from All Tasks page
+- Fix current date view - should not show an option to 'Go to current date'

 ## Lessons Learned